dat-ecosystem-archive/docs/docs/learn-more-dat-protocol.md

 Hypercore Protocol is a protocol for sharing data between computers.

-The *Dat Project* helps shepherd community efforts surrounding the Hyperocre Protocol.
+The *Dat Project* helps shepherd community efforts surrounding the Hypercore Protocol.
 Find more information about the specifications, Hypercore Protocol working group, and Dat governance:

 * [Hypercore Protocol Specifications](https://www.hypercore-protocol.org/)